-- Complete a Raising a Safeguarding Concern (Adults) Form available via this link Safeguarding Adults Raising Concerns Form (appendix 7).
-The completed form should be forwarded to SPOR with a copy to the FNHC Lead Nurse for Safeguarding Adults and Children. - An appropriate senior manager must notify the JCC as required by the Standards for Home Care
+Complete a Raising a Safeguarding Concern (Adults) Form available via this link Safeguarding Adults Raising Concerns Form (appendix 7).
+The completed form should be forwarded to SPOR with a copy to the FNHC Specialist Safeguarding Lead.

+An appropriate senior manager must notify the JCC as required by the Standards for Home Care

-3.8 How to complete an Adult Safeguarding or CFH Enquiry
+3.7 How to complete an Adult Safeguarding or CFH Enquiry

-- Identify your concerns clearly, what you are concerned about and what evidence you have for your concern, if there is urgent action required to protect the adult or child at risk and or any other siblings or relatives in the home - Name; Age; Date of Birth; Address; Ethnicity; Family Composition; current location - With a child, if possible identify who has parental responsibility - The person's GP; a child's health visitor/school nurse if known; the nursery or school they attend. - Any other agencies involved in their care - Any significant medical history - $\circ\,$ The feelings and wishes of the child, young person or adult for whom the enquiry applies
+Identify your concerns clearly, what you are concerned about and what evidence you have for your concern, if there is urgent action required to protect the adult or child at risk and or any other siblings or relatives in the home

+Name; Age; Date of Birth; Address; Ethnicity; Family Composition; current location

+With a child, if possible identify who has parental responsibility

+The person's GP; a child's health visitor/school nurse if known; the nursery or school they attend.

+Any other agencies involved in their care

+Any significant medical history

+The feelings and wishes of the child, young person or adult for whom the enquiry applies